Differences Between Java Vector vs ArrayList

-- ArrayList is Non-synchronized and not thread-safe but Vector is synchronized and having one thread to call methods at a time.
-But when coming to safety is a single-threaded case ArrayList is the only one choice but if we are working on multithreading then we need to prefer the Vectors.
-If we having any doubt or confusion in data then we can select vector because in vector we can set the increment value.
+- ArrayList is Non-synchronized and not thread-safe, but Vector is synchronized and having one thread to call methods at a time.
+But when coming to safety is a single-threaded case, ArrayList is the only choice, but if we are working on multithreading, we need to prefer the Vectors.
+If we have any doubt or confusion in data, then we can select vector because, in vector, we can set the increment value.

-- A vector can use both Enumeration and Iterator interface for traversing over elements but ArrayList can only use the Iterator interface for traversing.
-In vector If you using the Integer wrapper, you will not be able to change the integer value.
+- A vector can use both Enumeration and Iterator interface for traversing over elements, but ArrayList can only use the Iterator interface for traversing.
+In vector, If you are using the Integer wrapper, you will not be able to change the integer value.
 In the vector, the two most used methods have Next() and next().
-ArrayLists are created with initial size because if objects are adding it will increase the size and objects are removing size will be decreasing automatically.
+ArrayLists are created with initial size because if objects are adding, it will increase the size, and objects are removing size will be decreasing automatically.

 - The vector class in Java implements a dynamic array of objects.
-It is exactly identical to the array, it contains elements accessible using a simple integer index.
-However, the size of a Vector can grow or shrink to accommodate adding and removing items on an as-needed basis.
+It is exactly identical to the array; it contains elements accessible using a simple integer index.
+However, a Vector’s size can grow or shrink to accommodate adding and removing items on an as-needed basis.

 - Java Vector and ArrayList both provide a re-sizable array that means an array that can increase the space.
 Java provides vector class to provide dynamic size, Generic and useful predefined methods (we already saw the methods on page1).
 Use an array if the size is fixed; use Vector if the size may change.
-Both Java Vector and ArrayList are index based and use the array internally and both Java Vector vs ArrayList maintain insertion order of elements.
+Both Java Vector and ArrayList are index-based and use the array internally, and both Java Vector vs ArrayList maintain the insertion order of elements.
 Java offers an ArrayList class to provide similar features as Vector dynamic, generic and useful predefined methods.

 Java Vector and ArrayList Comparison Table

-Following is the comparison table between Java Vector and ArrayList.
+Following is the comparison table between the Java Vector and ArrayList.